Topology of quadrature domains: Quadrature domain decomposition of the complement of an algebraic droplet

 It is clear that $U^K$ is continuously differentiable and $\partial U^K=-C^K$.
-Differentiating \eqref{UQ} and using the assumption $K={\rm supp}\, {\bf 1}_K$, we see that if $K$ is a local droplet, then
+Differentiating \eqref{UQ} and using the assumption $K={\rm supp}\, {\bf 1}_K\,\dd A$, we see that if $K$ is a local droplet, then

-In the algebraic case (i.e. when $h$ is a rational function) all poles of $h$ are in $\hat \CC\setminus K$; in particular $h+C^K$ is a local Schwarz function at every boundary point of the open set $\widehat\CC\setminus K$.
+In the algebraic case (i.e. when $h$ is a rational function) all poles of $h$ are in $\hat \CC\setminus K$, and therefore $h+C^K$ is a local Schwarz function at every boundary point of the open set $\widehat\CC\setminus K$.
 Applying Sakai's regularity theorem, we conclude that $\widehat\CC\setminus K$ has only {\it finitely many components}.

 \begin{thm} The complement of an algebraic droplet is a finite union of disjoint quadrature domains, and the quadrature function of the droplet is the sum of the quadrature functions of the complementary components. \end{thm} \begin{proof} Let $K$ be an algebraic droplet with quadrature function $h$, and let $\Omega_j$, $j\in\{1,\dots, N, \infty\}$, be the complementary components, $\infty\in\Omega_\infty$.
 Then we have a unique representation